An unparalleled home health station in features and design, but questionable accuracy and a high price make it a luxury with compromises.

 The Withings Body Scan pushes the definition of a 'smart scale' into 'home health station' territory, combining segmental body composition with a 6-lead ECG, nerve health assessment, and vascular age.
 Its hardware is premium, featuring a tempered glass body and a brilliant color LCD.
 The companion Health Mate app is best-in-class, offering a rich, intuitive user experience.
 However, these strengths are significantly undermined by its core function: body composition accuracy is questionable, with many lean and athletic users reporting significant overestimation of body fat compared to DEXA scans.
 Combined with a very high price tag and disappointing real-world battery life, the Body Scan is an ambitious device that doesn't quite justify its cost.

-Recommended Moderate Clinical Evidence FDA 510(k) Cleared
+Recommended Moderate Clinical Evidence Not FDA Regulated

-Withings Body Scan Connected Health Station
+Withings Body Scan - Medical Device

-Withings Body Scan Connected Health Station
+Withings Body Scan

 Withings

-88 /100
+89 /100

 Our Score